UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 If the hashes are not equal, the *Clearance Procedure* **must** fail with an error and leave the derivative NFT in the *Staging Area* untouched.

-Otherwise, additional checks **may** be performed by the destination chain during the *Clearance Procedure*, such as payload's content checks.
+Otherwise, additional checks **may** be performed by the destination chain during the *Clearance Procedure*, such as payload content checks.

 If all the checks are passed, the derivative NFT **must** be removed from the *Staging Area* and minted as a native NFT with the provided metadata.

-Note 1: if the *Clearance Procedure* has failed, the derivative NFT is still in the *Staging Area*, meaning that the *Beneficiary* **can** send the NFT to another chain.
+Note 1: If the *Clearance Procedure* has failed, the derivative NFT is still in the *Staging Area*, meaning that the *Beneficiary* **can** send the NFT to another chain.
 Also, the *Beneficiary* **can** try to execute the *Clearance Procedure* again, hoping it will succeed this time.

-Note 2: the exact mechanism of providing the metadata blob to the chain (to be checked during the *Clearance Procedure*) is arbitrary and is out of scope of this document.
+Note 2: The exact mechanism of providing the metadata blob to the chain (to be checked during the *Clearance Procedure*) is arbitrary and is out of the scope of this document.

 ### The flow